yellowdog/python-examples/README.md

 The script is run using `python submit.py` or `./submit.py`.
 Its purpose is to submit work to YellowDog in the form of a **Work Requirement**.
 YellowDog will match the **Task Group** within the Work Requirement to suitable **Workers**, and submit **Tasks** to those Workers.

-Each submitted Task in this example takes the form of a Bash script that will be collected by the YellowDog agent and run by one of its Worker threads.
+Each submitted Task in this example takes the form of a Bash script that will be collected by the YellowDog agent and run by one of its Worker threads, or a Docker container image to be run.

-The console output of the script will be returned to the YellowDog Object Store when the Task is complete.
+The console output will be returned to the YellowDog Object Store when the Task is complete.

 An example Bash script `test_bash_script.sh` is provided and referred to in `config.toml.template`.

-**Important**: The **`application.yaml`** Agent configuration file on the YellowDog worker nodes must provide a `taskType` of `bash`, to allow Bash Tasks to be matched to suitable Workers by the YellowDog scheduler.
+**Important**: The **`application.yaml`** Agent configuration file on the YellowDog worker nodes must provide a `taskType` of `bash` and/or `docker`, to allow Bash Tasks and/or Docker container images to be matched to suitable Workers by the YellowDog scheduler, e.g.:

 ```yaml
 yda.taskTypes: